-- Organise a seminar for key stakeholders to raise awareness and outline the implications of the Community Justice redesign (Improvement Action 6.1) - Organise seminars for elected members to raise awareness and outline the implications of the redesign (Improvement Action 6.2)

-• Continue to respond to requests for feedback and input to the national strategy for community justice (Improvement Action 6.3)
+- Organise a seminar for key stakeholders to raise awareness and outline the implications of the Community Justice redesign (Improvement Action 6.1) - Organise seminars for elected members to raise awareness and outline the implications of the redesign (Improvement Action 6.2) - Continue to respond to requests for feedback and input to the national strategy for community justice (Improvement Action 6.3)

-KEY PERFORMANCE INDICATO RS (Data c overing p eriod up to KEY PERFORMANCE INDICATORS (Data covering period up to year end unless otherwise stated) • (Source) 12/13 Perrormance 13/14 e 14/15 Comments on performance during 2014/15 14/15 1 argets 15/16 jtS 17/18 22/23 Rates of re-conviction across all categories (%) Community Safety 29.6% 27.6% 23.1% As at March 2015 data for the 2012-13 cohort of offenders shows that the reconviction rate for the Perth and Kinross area is 23.1%.
+Indicator erformanc Comments on performance during Targe ets (Source) 12/13 13/14 14/15 2014/15 14/15 15/16 17/18 22/23 Rates of re-conviction across all categories (%) Community Safety 29.6% 27.6% 23.1% As at March 2015 data for the 2012-13 cohort of offenders shows that the reconviction rate for the Perth and Kinross area is 23.1%.
 This is an improvement of 4.5% from the previous cohort (27.6%) and is 5.5% below the Scotland figure (28.6%).
 28% 22% 21% 20% % of Community Payback Orders Unpaid Work (UPW) Requirements where the post sentence assessment has been completed within 1 working day Community Safety Community Payback Orders did not exist 80% 82% Performance to date is equivalent to 2013-14 with over three-quarters of clients with an UPW Requirement receiving a post sentence assessment within 24 hours.
 Clients that do not receive an assessment within 24 hours typically either do not attend their scheduled appointment or they receive an Order at Court and are unknown to Criminal Justice until the Court contacts CJS with their Order details.
 This typically does not happen until 24 hours after the Order.
-85% 85% 86% 87% % of clients with a CPO whose order has been reviewed within 20 working days Community Safety n/a 'n/a n/a New Indicator - Indicator reports on process used through a government risk assessment tool and is more reflective of standards and timescales in use at operational level. n/a %62 80% 85% % of Community Payback Order Unpaid Work Requirements (Level 1 and Level 2) completed within agreed timescales Community Safety 67% %26 96% Indicator exceeding target.
-93% 94% 93% 63%
+85% 85% 86% 87% % of clients with a CPO whose order has been reviewed within 20 working days Community Safety n/a n/a n/a New Indicator - Indicator reports on process used through a government risk assessment tool and is more reflective of standards and timescales in use at operational level. n/a 79% 80% 85% % of Community Payback Order Unpaid Work Requirements (Level 1 and Level 2) completed within agreed timescales Community Safety 97% 97% 96% Indicator exceeding target.
+93% 94% 93% 93%